Greenough family massacre: Investigation and trial

+Incarceration and parole eligibility

-Mitchell is currently incarcerated in Bunbury Regional Prison in Western Australia.
-Due to a public outcry against the sentence, a Crown appeal ordered the non-parole period to be revoked.
-There followed a series of Supreme and High Court appeals, including a ruling that Mitchell would never be released.
-An appeal overturned the non-release ruling and reinstated his 20-year non-parole period, and he consequently became eligible for parole in 2013, with a three-year review in 2016.
+Mitchell has been incarcerated in Bunbury Regional Prison in Western Australia since 2009, after being transferred from the maximum-security Casuarina Prison.
+He became eligible for parole in 2013, with a three-year review in 2016.
 In September 2013, Mitchell was refused parole.
-Attorney General Michael Mischin stated that his decision to refuse parole was based upon the gravity of the crime and the safety of the community.
-He became eligible for parole again in October 2016, and was refused parole again.
+Attorney-General Michael Mischin stated that his decision to refuse parole was based upon the gravity of the crime and the safety of the community.
+MacKenzie's younger sister Evalyn Clow had met with Mischin to discuss the parole review.
+Clow said that the details of the crimes should finally be unsealed "to emphasise to the public why Mitchell should never be freed."
+She said people would be "horrified" by the details, particularly "with what he did to Amara".

+Mitchell became eligible for parole again in October 2016, and was refused parole again.
 As required by statute, his next review by the board was due in September 2019.
 In 2018 due to a, at the time new, McGowan government law which delays parole consideration for mass murderers and serial killers for a period of six years, Mitchell was no longer eligible for parole in 2019.

+In November 2024, Attorney-General John Quigley announced that Mitchell would not be eligible for parole for at least another six years, a decision in place until 13 December 2030.
+He stated: "The prospect of a mass murderer or serial killer potentially being granted parole can have a significant impact on secondary victims and the broader community.
+The suspension of parole consideration for mass murderers and serial killers is primarily intended to address the re-traumatisation experienced by the secondary victims of these notorious crimes."